zextras/tech-doc/source/common/carbonio/usage/mails.rst

 :octicon:`chevron-down` chevron icon to see a list of all the members of the list.
 By clicking the blue button on top of the list, you can even replace the list with all the individual e-mail addresses.
+Moreover, in case you are the owner of the distribution list, you can edit its members by clicking the small gear icon.

 .. _mail-attachments: